J Term 2014 Program Dates

 - Work toward a second major or minor, or take an elective

-- Complete a prerequisite needed for another course or opportunity (SMU Abroad or SMU-in-Taos, for example)
+- Complete a prerequisite needed for another course or opportunity (SMU Abroad, for example)

 - Take a particular course of interest with a distinguished faculty member not normally offered or outside your degree plan